Software

 • Privacy and security - Controls suited to teams that handle sensitive data.

 Verified catch-all emails can be used in campaigns the same way as valid emails.
-Clean inputs improve inbox placement rates and protect sender reputation across campaigns.
+Clean inputs improve inbox placement rates and protect sender reputation throughout campaigns.

 Start free and see how much of your catch-all data you can safely use.
 Many teams recover 50% or more.